 No. 11 Stanford defeats No. 7 Oregon State 61-44

 STANFORD, Calif.
-(AP) — Kiana Williams scored 16 of her 18 points in the first half, leading No. 11 Stanford past No. 7 Oregon State 61-44 Friday night.
+(AP) — Kiana Williams scored 16 of her 18 points in the first half, leading Stanford past Oregon State.

 Alanna Smith added 17 points for the Cardinal (19-3, 9-2 Pac-12), who won their 22nd consecutive home game.
 Maya Dodson, in her third game back from an injury, had a career-high 10 rebounds.